ContentSquare/chproxy/docs/content/en/configuration/caching.md

 multiple replicas deployments.
 Currently only [Redis](https://redis.io/) key value store is supported.
 Configuration template for distributed cache can be found [here](https://github.com/ContentSquare/chproxy/blob/master/config/#distributed_cache_config).

+#### Response limitations for caching
+Before storing the request response to a local or distributed cache, a validation verifies that the response length is not greater than the max payload size configured by default or overridden in configuration.
+The default value of `defaultMaxPayloadSize` is Petabyte and configured in `config/config.go` (`defaultMaxPayloadSize = ByteSize(1 << 50)`).